tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 If we know the pattern, we can turn a system into engineering-grade ✔.

 For an OCR app, we expect **well-defined metrics** or patterns until a certain degree.
-I emphasize *well-defined* because **I've worked with meaningless subjective ML generic metrics**, so again, *you must be proficient in your domain*.
+I emphasize *well-defined* because **I've worked with subjective ML metrics, which are generic/popular and therefore meaningless**, so again, *you must be proficient in your domain*.
 AI is not magic.
 You must build the same good OL' engineering and math under the hood.

 It can be daunting to try to make ML models work.
 From my job experiences, we've had to use several OCR providers as fallbacks.
 They all suck, but some suck less